 For information about touring the Maynard Dixon home and studio, visit the Thunderbird Foundation for the Arts website.

 To find your way to Mt.
-Carmel, Utah, go to the Kanab to Sevier Road Trip Guide on the US Route 89 Appreciation Society website.
+Carmel, Utah, go to the Kanab to Sevier Road Trip Guide.